axibase/atsd/api/data/ext/command.md

 In case of syntax errors or an out-of-range date in one of commands, the invalid command is discarded and processing continues.

-The processing behavior is different from the **Data Entry** page which terminates processing on the first invalid command.
+The processing behavior is different from the **Data Entry** page, which stops processing on the first invalid command.

 ## Request